ObjectModules/deploy/[Mapping]-Settlement.md

 #Settlement

-In this section we will explain in details about the settlement in our concept.
-Please be prepared your self as we are going deeper and deeper.
+In this section we will explain in details about _a settlement_ in our concept.
+The process of handed over as the end result of _a merging_ based on the assigned parameter on _the spreading_.

 _Here we do our best to explain as you might get confused.
 However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Merging]]._
 ##Basic